 Fundamentals of Remote Sensing, Session 1, or equivalent knowledge

 This training is primarily intended for urban water and disaster managers, urban planners, emergency responders, transportation and utility providers and planners, public health professionals, and the insurance sector.
-Individuals from these types of organizations will be given preference over individuals and organizations focused primarily on research.

 There is no cost for the webinar, but you must register to attend the sessions.